 5 Possible Health Benefits of Hot Potting

-Because the waters originate from deep within the earth, they accumulate minerals on their way to the surface, explains Marcus Coplin, ND, a primary care naturopathic physician in Seattle, and the director of hydrothermal medicine for the Balneology Association of North America.
+Hot potting involves bathing in hot spring water.
+Because the waters originate from deep within the earth, they gather minerals on their way to the surface, explains Marcus Coplin, ND, a primary care naturopathic physician and the director of hydrothermal medicine for the Balneology Association of North America.

 1. May Provide Potential Pain Relief

-“The heat of the water helps relax the muscles and can have pain-relieving effects,” Ingerick says.
+“The heat of the water helps relax the muscles and can have pain-relieving effects,” says Ingerick.
 “Essentially, this therapy can act as a whole-body immersion heat pack.”

 2. May Relieve Certain Skin Conditions